- MBA, George Mason University (1999).

 While Wheeler worked as a lobbyist for Murray Energy, the company was faced with a range of controversies.
 The company paid millions in fines for contaminating water in Ohio, West Virginia, and Pennsylvania with coal slurry.
 For example, Murray Energy was accused of contaminating the Captina Creek in Ohio four times since 2000, paying more than $1 million in fines the Columbus Dispatch reported.

-In 2010, Murray Energy was fined $1.85 million for 20 citations regarding the 2010 Upper Big Branch Mine disaster affecting the Crandall Canyon Mine owned by a subsidiary of Murray Energy.
-The mine's collapse led to the death of six miners.
+The Crandall Canyon Mine was owned by a subsidiary of Murray Energy.
+The mine's collapse in 2007 led to the death of six miners.
 A Mine Safety and Health Administration (MSHA) report said the mine was “destined to fail.”
 MSHA itself was also faulted by its parent agency for lax oversight and its handling of the rescue effort.

 Murray Energy subsidiary Genwal Resources eventually pleaded guilty to two misdemeanors for wilfully violating safety laws and was fined $500,000.
 Loved ones of those affected by the disaster felt the damages were not enough, The Salt Lake Tribune reported.
 Genwal Resources eventually reached a $1.1 million settlement with the Federal Mine Safety and Health Administration over the 20078 collapse, while from the begginning Bob Murray insisted that the cave-in had been triggered by a natural earthquake and that the company was not to blame. ,